 SysML reuses a subset of UML 2 and provides additional extensions needed to address requirements in the UML for Systems Engineering RFP.
 This specification documents the language architecture in terms of the parts of UML 2 that are reused and the extensions to UML 2.
-This chapter explains design principles and how they are applied to define the SysML language architecture.
+This clause explains design principles and how they are applied to define the SysML language architecture.

 To visualize the relationship between the UML and SysML languages, consider the Venn diagram shown in Figure 4.1, where the sets of language constructs that comprise the UML and SysML languages are shown as the circles marked "UML" and "SysML," respectively.
-The intersection of the two circles, shown by the region marked "UML reused by SysML," indicates the UML modeling constructs that SysML reuses.
-The compliance matrix in Table 4.1 specifies the UML packages that a SysML tool must reuse in order to implement SysML.
+The intersection of the two circles, shown by the region marked "UML reused by SysML," indicates the UML modeling constructs that SysML reuses, called the UML4SysML subset.
+Table 4.1 lists the metaclasses that are excluded from the UML4SysML subset.

-The region marked "SysML extensions to UML" in Figure 4.1 indicates the new modeling constructs defined for SysML which have no counterparts in UML, or which replace UML constructs.
+The region marked "SysML extensions to UML" in Figure 4.1 indicates the new modeling constructs defined for SysML that have no counterparts in UML, or which replace UML constructs.
 Note that there is also a part of UML 2 that is not required to implement SysML, which is shown by the region marked "UML not required by SysML."